moriahcarol/about/README.md

 # Introduction

 Hi!
-My name is Moriah Johnson, and this is my senior year of TWC.
+My name is Moriah Johnson, and 2024-2025 is my senior year of the technical writing and communication major.

 ## Background

-**I come to 4662W with some experience, but I will definitely still benefit from this class!!**
+**I come to 4662W with some experience, but I will still benefit from this class!**

+### DITA

+During my summer internship at Graco manufacturing, I learned and practiced DITA XML using Oxygen Author.
+We converted DITA topics from Arbortext into Oxygen, then migrated the files into Teamcenter content management system for desktop publishing.
+For me, the best way to learn DITA was to jump into a project headfirst and work things out through trial, error, and plenty of Google searches.
+It was helpful to have a background in HTML since the two languages share qualities.

 ### HTML

 I am comfortable with HTML and CSS, as they were used in my previous job's content management system.
 Additionally, I took Web Design last semester, which taught the concepts more in-depth.
 In web design, I used HTML to create graphics and moving images rather than text exclusively.
 Before these projects, I had relied exclusively on an online text editor to validate my entries for me, but the projects taught me to write code from scratch.

-### DITA

-I spent my summer internship learning about and practicing DITA XML using Oxygen Author.
-We converted DITA topics from Arbortext into Oxygen, then migrated the files into Teamcenter content management system for desktop publishing.
-For me, the best way to learn DITA was to jump into a project headfirst and work things out through trial, error, and plenty of Google searches.
-It was helpful to have a background in HTML since the two languages share qualities.

 ## Learning interests